 Fractional odds are a little more difficult to work with, which is why they’re rare to see on a moneyline.
 Most sportsbooks will allow you to switch the format of the odds on the website.
 But for all of you who are eager to learn, a fraction where the denominator is larger than the numerator generally signals the favorite.
 A fraction where the denominator is smaller than the numerator generally indicates the underdog.
 There are circumstances where both denominators may be slightly greater than their respective numerators (20/23 and 20/21).
 You can just convert these into decimals by doing the actual math (20 ÷ 23 and 20 ÷ 21), and whichever decimal is smaller will alert you to the favorite.

-If you need more detail on reading football odds, visit our comprehensive article on the basics of NFL betting.
+If you need more detail on reading football odds, read more about the basics of NFL betting.

 Why do the Odds Change?